heptarch/heptarch.github.io/drafts/demon.md

 apostles celebrating their master.
 The teardrops lengthened inward and cruelly pierced the ball; Susan gasped at this twelvefold betrayal, beyond anything in the scriptures.
+The spikes emerged on the other side of the ball, and the whole figure shivered, as the spikes and their heads continued dancing, swelling and contracting in new patchworks, oblivious to the fate of the ball...

 More in heaven and earth, she thought.

 <p align="center">